koskenni/twol/docs/discovery.rst

 Even in the best case, the rules can only be as good as the set of examples.
 If the examples are chosen in a disciplined and balanced manner, the program is expected to be useful and practical.
 If alternations are only partly present in the set of examples, the proposed raw rules will be poor and may even be misleading.

-For more information on the program itself, see the documentation of the program code ``twdiscov`` in the :doc:`modules` and directly in :doc:`twol.twdiscov`.
+For more information on the program itself, see the documentation of the program code ``discover`` in the :doc:`modules` and directly in :doc:`twol.discover`.

 Using ``twol-discov``